DrosteEffect/CIECAM02/README.md

     rgb = CAM02UCS_to_sRGB(Jab)

-These use default values that are appropriate for sRGB (D65 illuminant, etc), and the CAM02-UCS colorspace (option to select SCD, LCD, etc. colorspaces).
+These use default values that are appropriate for sRGB (D65 illuminant, etc), and the CAM02-UCS colorspace (option to select SCD, LCD, or UCS colorspaces).
 Note that the sRGB inputs are MATLAB standard float values 0<=rgb<=1.

 Other Conversions